openstack/skyline-console/docs/en/test/3-2-E2E-table-operation.md

     2. Click the `Confirm` button, and wait for the request to complete, close the prompt message that the request is successful
   - Parameter `title`, specify the name of the operation
   - Parameter `waitTime`, the waiting time after closing the operation prompt successfully
-  - Take delet VPN IPsec policy `test/e2e/integration/pages/compute/server-group.spec.js` as an example
+  - Take delete VPN IPsec policy `test/e2e/integration/pages/compute/server-group.spec.js` as an example

     ```javascript
     it('successfully delete ipsec policy', () => {